dandoescode/dandoescode.github.com/source/_posts/2013-01-31-laravel-mutators-dot-dot-dot-the-name-doesnt-matter.markdown

 categories:
 ---

-There was a change to the [Laravel 4](http://four.laravel.com) Eloquent Mutators recently that some people did not like.
+There was a change to the [Laravel 4](http://four.laravel.com) Eloquent Mutators recently that some people do not like.
 The thing that changed was the prefix for the Mutator methods.
-So, instead of naming them `getFoo` and/or `setFoo` you name then `giveFoo` and `takeFoo`.
+So, instead of naming them `getFoo` and/or `setFoo` you name them `giveFoo` and `takeFoo`.
 Some people seemed to think that this would impact how they actually used their Models, which it does not.
 It actually makes it easier for you to write them.

 ## What is an Eloquent Mutator?